floating-ui/floating-ui/README.md

 ## Wut?
 Poppers?

 A popper is an element on the screen which "pops out" from the natural flow of your application.
-Common examples of poppers are tooltips and popovers.
+Common examples of poppers are tooltips, popovers and drop-downs.

 ## So, yet another tooltip library?